seaneshbaugh/rstat/README.md

     $ rspec spec/rstat/array_spec.rb:177

-Rstat has been tested with Ruby 1.8.7, 1.9.3, and 2.0.0.
-There's little reason it shouldn't work with other versions of Ruby though.
+Rstat has been tested with Ruby 2.4.1.
+However, there's little reason it shouldn't work with other versions of Ruby as old as 2.0.0.

 ## Console

-Rstat includes a rake task to open up an irb session with the gem source preloaded.
+Rstat includes a binstub to open up an IRB session with the gem preloaded.
 This is particularly useful if you're working with a local development copy of the gem's source and want to experiment with your changes.
 To use the preloaded console:

-    $ rake console
+    $ bin/console

 ## Contributing